The beginnings of war

 By the Bronze Age, with the beginning of farming and cities, wars got bigger and more people were involved.
 African soldiers, like the soldiers of Europe and West Asia and India, were generally men.
 These African soldiers also generally fought with the same weapons as in Asia and Europe – spears, leather shields, and bows and arrows.
-Nubian archers from Sudan were so good at killing people that Egyptian pharaohs hired them as mercenaries beginning in the Middle Kingdom, about 2000 BC.

 The Punic Wars: Carthage and Rome